new year traditions B 2463

 Many of us in the U.S. ring in the new year by watching the ball drop in Times Square, kissing loved ones at midnight, and making resolutions (or setting intentions) to improve health and productivity.
 We also often gather with friends and family for shared food, drink and merriment.
 If you grew up in the south, a meal including Hoppin’ John (black-eyed peas), collard greens and cornbread is likely on the menu.

 Some people celebrate New Year’s with traditions from other cultures.
 My family, for example, eats 12 seeded grapes at midnight.
-This is supposedly for luck, but we mostly we do it to honor my husband’s Panamanian heritage.
+This is supposedly for luck, but we mostly do it to honor my husband’s Panamanian heritage.
 In Panama, and throughout many Latin American countries, it is also common to burn muñecos (life-size effigies made of straw) to destroy evil spirits and make way for good fortune in the new year.

 No matter your background, establishing New Year’s traditions within your family is important.
 Just like adults, kids benefit from signaling closure to the previous year and starting out fresh.
 To help discover new ideas, here are some of the many ways that people celebrate around the globe.